syncfusion-content/asp.netwebforms-docs/aspnet/DigitalGauge/Getting-Started.md

 * Add the required properties such as position, margin, display, etc, to enhance the look of the background image.

-> Important: The background image path is given in background-image url.
+I> The background image path is given in background-image url.